 The minutes of the meetings held on 24 October 2019 and 13 January 2020 were confirmed as a correct record and signed by the Chairman.

 Declarations of Interest

 To receive questions or statements on the business of the committee from town and parish councils and members of the public.

-There were no representations from parish or town councils or from members of the public.
+There were no representations from town or parish councils or from members of the public.

 To consider any items of business which the Chairman has had prior notification and considers to be urgent pursuant to section 100B (4) b) of the Local Government Act 1972.
 The reason for the urgency shall be recorded in the minutes.

 There were no urgent items.

 To consider a report of the Head of Community and Public Protection to agree the scope of a review of Place enforcement activities.

 The committee received and considered a report of the Head of Community and Public Protection in order to agree a scope for a review of Place Services enforcement activities.
 The committee had previously requested a review of Place Services enforcement activities to ensure that resources were being used efficiently and effectively and that the council embraced best practice and innovation.
 The review would take place over the following 6 months and consideration was given to nominating two members of the committee to work with officers in order to develop a project plan.
 Once developed, the project plan would be shared with the committee and the committee would also receive update reports at particular milestones.

 It was agreed that Councillors David Taylor and Robin Cook would be nominated to work with officers in order to develop a project plan for the review.